ElasticRack/Southeast-Startup-Challenge/README.md

 # Southeast-Startup-Challenge
-Pitch ideas to use at the southeast start up challenge in Columbus Ga
+##ideas for the southeast start up challenge in Columbus Ga

-#Gamify Health & Fitness
+#by CODY ADAMS

 ##Pitches